 It may sound ruthless or crass, but let's be frank; real estate agents need to earn a living too.
 They have mortgage payments and families to feed just like you do.
 And knowing that by working hard for you, they're more assured that there will be a payday for them down the road.
 It feels great for the agent to know you're a serious and loyal client.
 As a result, they'll not feel inclined to pressure you into an unsuitable purchase before you stray to another agent.

-If you decide to work with more than one real estate agent at the same time, the ethical thing to do is to advise each of them of your decision.
+If you decide to work with more than one real estate agent at the same time, the ethical thing to do is to advise each of them of your decision to do so.
 Then, each agent can decide whether to work with you under those circumstances.
-I suggest that some will refuse to invest their time with you.
-And if they do, be prepared for pressure sales tactics.
+Some may refuse to invest their time with you.
+Others will agree to continue to informally represent your interests, but be prepared for pressure sales tactics.
 They'll try to close you at every opportunity.

 Often, a wonderful, long-term relationship develops with your exclusive REALTOR®.
 They'll become your ...